Another trial looms for ex-Trump campaign chairman Manafort

 In some ways, the decision to face some charges in Virginia appears to have paid off for Manafort.

 Judge T.S.
-Eliis III has expressed skeptical opinions about the government’s case from the outset.
+Ellis III has expressed skeptical opinions about the government’s case from the outset.
 In a pretrial hearing, he speculated that prosecutors only decided to bring charges against Manafort to pressure him to “sing” against Trump.
 He also questioned the fairness of a special counsel law that has allowed Mueller to commit millions of taxpayer dollars to his investigation.

 During the trial, prosecutors have been frustrated by comments Ellis has made in front of the jury about the evidence and his frequent exhortations to move the three-week trial along at a quicker pace.